 Here is the TfL Guide to step-free access at all stations and it can be seen that many stations, including Woodford and Roding Valley, have limitations on their step-free access.

-In August 2017 we obtained a copy of the Feasibility Study completed by TfL in February, and this provides some detail of what the opening of these entrances will mean in practice.
+In August 2017 we obtained a copy of the Feasibility Study which had been completed by TfL in February 2017.

 The subway and its ramps are under the ownership of EFDC, and there is no mention of any works on these ramps.
 They are of course very non-compliant because of their gradient, and the metal barriers half way down.
 There is therefore no disability-compliant access from one side of the tracks to the other.
 It seems the TfL Guide to step-free access mentioned above will have to describe the official route for wheelchair users from Queen's Road to travel West will be the long way via Victoria Road, Palmerston Road and Albert Road, and vice-versa.
 However, the Feasibility Study itself includes an illustration of passenger routes only for able-bodied persons, but not the disabled, and therefore fails to disclose that one key objective of easy step-free access in both directions is not going to be achieved.